Dsblima/Leituras/Coding/Clean Code.md

 ### Cross-Cutting Concerns
 * In principle, you can reason about your persistence strategy in a modular, encapsulated way.Yet, in practice, you have to spread essentially the same code that implements the persistence strategy across many objects.
 We use the term cross-cutting concerns for concerns like these.
 Again, the persistence framework might be modular and our domain logic, in isolation, might be modular.
 The problem is the fine-grained intersection of these domains.

+# Chapter 12 - Emergence
+## Getting Clean via Emergent Design
+* According to Kent, a design is “simple” if it follows these rules:
+> Runs all the tests
+> Contains no duplication
+> Expresses the intent of the programmer
+> Minimizes the number of classes and methods
+* The rules are given in order of importance.

+## Simple Design Rule 1: Runs All the Tests
+* First and foremost, a design must produce a system that acts as intended.
+A system might have a perfect design on paper, but if there is no simple way to verify that the system actually works as intended, then all the paper effort is questionable.
+* A system that is comprehensively tested and passes all of its tests all of the time is a testable system.
+That’s an obvious statement, but an important one.
+Systems that aren’t testable aren’t verifiable.
+Arguably, a system that cannot be verified should never be deployed.
+* Fortunately, making our systems testable pushes us toward a design where our classes are small and single purpose.
+* So making sure our system is fully testable helps us create better designs.

+## Simple Design Rules 2–4: Refactoring
+* For each few lines of code we add, we pause and reflect on the new design.
+Did we just degrade it?
+If so, we clean it up and run our tests to demonstrate that we haven’t broken anything.
+The fact that we have these tests eliminates the fear that cleaning up the code will break it!
+* During this refactoring step, we can apply anything from the entire body of knowledge about good software design.
+We can increase cohesion, decrease coupling, separate concerns, modularize system concerns, shrink our functions and classes, choose better names, and so on.
+This is also where we apply the final three rules of simple design: Eliminate duplication, ensure expressiveness, and minimize the number of classes and methods.

+## No Duplication
+* Lines of code that look exactly alike are, of course, duplication.
+Lines of code that are similar can often be massaged to look even more alike so that they can be more easily refactored.
+And duplication can exist in other forms such as duplication of implementation.

+## Expressive
+* The majority of the cost of a software project is in long-term maintenance.
+In order to minimize the potential for defects as we introduce change, it’s critical for us to be able to understand what a system does.
+As systems become more complex, they take more and more time for a developer to understand, and there is an ever greater opportunity for a misunderstanding.
+Therefore, code should clearly express the intent of its author.
+The clearer the author can make the code, the less time others will have to spend understanding it.
+This will reduce defects and shrink the cost of maintenance.
+* You can express yourself by choosing good names.
+We want to be able to hear a class or function name and not be surprised when we discover its responsibilities.
+* You can also express yourself by keeping your functions and classes small.
+Small classes and functions are usually easy to name, easy to write, and easy to understand.

+## Minimal Classes and Methods
+* Our goal is to keep our overall system small while we are also keeping our functions and classes small.
+Remember, however, that this rule is the lowest priority of the four rules of Simple Design.
+So, although it’s important to keep class and function count low, it’s more important to have tests, eliminate duplication, and express yourself.

+## Conclusion
+* Is there a set of simple practices that can replace experience?
+Clearly not.
+On the other hand, the practices described in this chapter and in this book are a crystallized form of the many decades of experience enjoyed by the authors.
+Following the practice of simple design can and does encourage and enable developers to adhere to good principles and patterns that otherwise take years to learn